CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-november-12-2014.md

 <ul>
   <li><strong>New Role-Based Access Control Services.&nbsp;</strong>CenturyLink Cloud has launched an upgraded user security model that cascades throughout the UI and v2 API.
 These 8 roles map to unique personas within an organization and help customers apply
     a least-privilege approach to their cloud environment.
 A user can be part of multiple roles, and the Control Portal user interface recognizes which role(s) a customer has and adjusts accordingly.
-For a deep dive description of the permissions assigned to each role, view the <a href="https://t3n.zendesk.com/entries/57974910-Role-Permissions-Matrix" target="_blank">Permission Matrix KB</a>.
-Also, review the <a href="https://t3n.zendesk.com/entries/57600424-Roles-FAQ" target="_blank">Roles FAQ</a>    and <a href="https://t3n.zendesk.com/entries/58057670-Roles-Migration-Guide" target="_blank">migration guide</a> for more details.
+For a deep dive description of the permissions assigned to each role, view the <a href="https://t3n.zendesk.com/entries/57974910-Role-Permissions-Matrix">Permission Matrix KB</a>.
+Also, review the <a href="https://t3n.zendesk.com/entries/57600424-Roles-FAQ">Roles FAQ</a>    and <a href="https://t3n.zendesk.com/entries/58057670-Roles-Migration-Guide">migration guide</a> for more details.
 Below is a brief description of each role:</li>
   <ul>
     <li><strong>Account Administrator</strong> can perform any provisioning and management tasks available in the cloud platform.&nbsp;
       <br /><img src="https://t3n.zendesk.com/attachments/token/Iqi4kDC1ck7t58vqxpyIbyLWZ/?name=release11_12_14_01.png" alt="release11_12_14_01.png" />